Properzia de' Rossi

 Properzia de' Rossi (c.
-1490 Bologna – 1530 Bologna) was a ground-breaking female Italian Renaissance sculptor, the only woman to receive a biography in Vasari's Lives of the Artists.
-According to Vasari, she taught herself to carve by working with peach-stones.
-At the end of her life, she was sought out by the Pope Clement VII, however, she died while he was on his way to meet her.
+1490 – 1530) was a female Italian Renaissance sculptor and one of only four women to receive a biography in Vasari's Lives of the Artists.

 Biography

-Properzia de' Rossi was born in Bologna; she was the daughter of a notary named Giovanni Martino Rossi da Modena.
+Properzia de' Rossi was born in Bologna; she was the daughter of Giovanni Martino Rossi da Modena, a notary.
 Unusually for early modern female artists, she was not the daughter of an artist.
 She appears to have studied painting, music, dance, poetry, and classical literature.
 She is also said to have studied with a sculptor at the University of Bologna.
-Vasari stated she was expert in "household matters" as well as many sciences and played and sang "better than any other woman of her city".
-Undecided in her youth as to which outlet of self-expression she wanted to pursue, she found her direction when she tried her hand at sculpture, creating small but intricately detailed works of art on apricot, peach, and cherry stones according to some sources, though this may have been a fabrication by Vasari meant to explain how a woman came to know how to sculpt.
+Vasari stated she was expert in "household matters" as well as many sciences and played and sang "better than any other woman of her city."
+Undecided in her youth as to which outlet of self-expression she wanted to pursue, she found her direction when she tried her hand at sculpture, with some sources claiming that she created small but intricately detailed works of art on apricot, peach, and cherry stones.
+However, this may have been a fabrication invented by Vasari to explain how a woman could have learned the art of sculpture.
 The subject of these small "friezes" was often religious, with one of the most famous being a Passion of Christ with Apostles and Crucifixion in a peach stone.
-This has been identified as part of a necklace in the Palazzo Bonamini-Pepoli, Pesaro.
-Further examples are in the Uffizi and Museo Civico, Bologna.
+This carving has been identified as a component of a necklace located in the Palazzo Bonamini-Pepoli, Pesaro.
+Other attributed works include a carved cherry stone, located in the Uffizi, and a set of eleven carved peach stones inset in silver filigree, located in the Archaeological Museum at Bologna.
 Vasari also noted she copied in pen and ink drawings by Raphael.
 Vasari described her as married.